 Microsoft 365 Business is a service that bundles all your company's various Windows and Office software apps into a single per-user subscription.
 We first saw Microsoft 365 Business a little over a year ago, and were impressed by how its cloud-first platform enabled a no-hassle means for SMBs to configure, manage, and protect employee devices and data.

-The key feature enabling this security is the Microsoft 365 admin center, a single, easy-to-read customer portal available on any web browser that
+key feature enabling this security is the Microsoft 365 admin center, a single, easy-to-read customer portal available on any web browser that enables

 For SMBs, this is crucial for IT security.
 Let's look at how the Microsoft 365 admin center lets you control access to corporate data in the cloud in ways that were previously only available to large IT organizations.

 A single dashboard for IT security